Dev-Khant/tell-what-a-video-does/README.md

 ## Work in Progress 🚧

-1. Finish complete flow.

-2. Add Chromadb for Q&A.
+1. Add Chromadb for Q&A.